- Refer

 to retrieve/update data in the data source.

-, serialization and connectionlessness, makes it very useful in
+- The two properties of a RowSet, serialization and connectionlessness, makes it very useful in

 a thin client environment such as a mobile device or a web application.
 A thin client does not